ROCm/HIP/samples/0_Intro/square/README.md

 # Square.md

 Simple test which shows how to use hipify to port CUDA code to HIP.
-Covered in more detail in blog.
+See related [blog](http://gpuopen.com/hip-to-be-squared-an-introductory-hip-tutorial) that explains the example.

 1. Add hip/bin path to the PATH  :
     <code>export PATH=$PATH:[MYHIP]/bin</code>